KittyGiraudel/a11y-dialog/README.md

 ## Implementations

-If you happen to work with [React](https://github.com/facebook/react/) or [Vue](https://github.com/vuejs/vue) in your project, you're lucky!
+If you happen to work with [React](https://github.com/facebook/react/) or [Vue](https://github.com/vuejs/vue) in your project, you’re lucky!
 There are already great light-weight wrapper implemented for a11y-dialog:

 - [React A11yDialog](https://github.com/HugoGiraudel/react-a11y-dialog)
 - [Vue A11yDialog](https://github.com/morkro/vue-a11y-dialog)